 Crusher Dust Base

-Crusher dust bases are only suitable for larger diameter round tanks.
+Crusher dust bases are only suitable for larger diameter round tanks (not small round tanks, square tanks, slimline or modlines).
 The crusher dust must have no particles larger than 5mm diameter.
 The crusher dust is to be 100mm thick.
 It must be compacted, level and flat.
 A border must be placed around the crusher dust to ensure it does not erode over time or is undermined by heavy rain or burrowing animals.
 The base should be large enough to support all edges of the tank.
 Tank may be filled straight away.
 Coarse aggregate should be spread over any exposed crusher dust, after the tank is positioned, to prevent erosion.